The Whole Being Athlete Program

 Alice Merryweather

-Alice Merryweather is a World Cup Alpine Ski Racer from Hingham, MA and competes primarily in the speed events, downhill and super-G. A successful 2018 Olympics campaign cemented Alice as one of America’s top rising ski stars and a worldwide talent to watch.
+Alice Merryweather is a World Cup Alpine Ski Racer from Hingham, MA and competed primarily in the speed events, downhill and super-G. A successful 2018 Olympics campaign cemented Alice as one of America’s top rising ski stars and a worldwide talent to watch.
+She retired from skiing in 2024.

 Alice’s story as an athlete is headlined by a collection of personal triumphs, setbacks, and an unwavering commitment to use her platform to be an authentic and inspiring role model for all female athletes.
 She is passionate in speaking about her personal struggles with an eating disorder, her own mental health, and the power that sports has a healthy therapy for us all.
 She has gained national and international media coverage in breaking the silence in what it means to be a female athlete in one of the world’s most grueling sports.
 She is embarking on a path of being more than an athlete and is truly a trailblazer in the Olympic sports space.